Healthy Eating:

 b) Chromium: Chromium is a mineral that plays an important role in carbohydrate metabolism and blood glucose regulation.
 Taking chromium supplements can help improve insulin sensitivity and reduce blood sugar levels.

 c) Alpha Lipoic Acid: This natural antioxidant can help improve insulin sensitivity and reduce blood glucose levels.
-It is found in foods such as spinach, broccoli and brewer's yeast, and is also available in supplement form.
+It's found in foods like spinach, broccoli, and brewer's yeast, and is also available in supplement form.

 d) Magnesium: Magnesium is an important mineral that plays a role in regulating blood glucose and insulin sensitivity.
-Making sure you get enough magnesium in your diet or taking supplements can be beneficial in controlling blood sugar levels.
+Ensuring you get enough magnesium in your diet or taking supplements can be beneficial for managing blood sugar levels.

 [product=v-glucalose-vital-health]